 Take the train to the ski resort: How do I get there?

 There is a direct train connection from Munich to the Garmisch-Classic ski resort with the Garmisch ski ticket.
-From the Meininger Hotel, you can take a 10-minute S-Bahn ride to the central station, where you can catch a train to Garmisch-Patenkirchen.
+From the MEININGER Hotel Munich City Center, you can take a 10-minute S-Bahn ride to the central station, where you can catch a train to Garmisch-Patenkirchen.
 Get off at the Hausberg stop and take the gondola directly to the Garmisch-Classic ski resort.
 If there is enough snow, you can even ski all the way back to the train station.

 I love to go all the way to the top of Zugspitze, to the separate Zugspitze ski resort, to enjoy the gorgeous views, the wide ski slopes and the good weather.
 I get off the train at Garmisch-Patenkirchen and transfer to the rack railway, which goes straight to the ‘glacier train station’ Zugspitzplatt.